 The ‘D model had only 5 hulls produced, including the four converted ‘C’ models.
 In an attempt to mount an aft firing torpedo, the ‘D’ model removed two disruptors, nearly all of the Marine training facilities and several other key combat systems.
 Although the torpedo system was mounted, space on-board the L-3 – already at a premium due to the forward torpedo – was now considered to be unacceptable.
 The ‘D’ never saw combat.

 The ‘E’ model saw a number of improvement over earlier designs.
 An upgrade to the more powerful KWC-2 power-plant gave the L-3e far more power while retaining much of it’s battle reliability.
 KD-6 became the main weapon, giving the L-3 equal firepower to most destroyer and cruiser it encountered in the field.
 However, the L-3 had lost some of it’s luster, due mainly to political infighting in the upper naval echelons.
 Despite the backlash, the L-3e was a very capable fighting ship and proved popular along the Federation boarder, where it’s use skyrocketed.
 The L-3e became a capable pirate hunter, engaging Orion raiders along the Federation and Triangle boarders.
 Along the expansion boarder, the L-3e was used in the conflicts with the Talarians, Cardassians and eventually the Breen.
-Of the 111 built (and four converted) 10 have been destroyed, 7 have been scrapped, 6 have been captured (1 by Andorian forces, 1 by Cardassian forces, 3 by Romulan forces and 1 by Orion forces), 10 have been sold (5 to Naussican forces and 5 to the Romulans).
+Of the 111 built (and four converted) 10 have been destroyed, 7 have been scrapped, 6 have been captured (1 by Andorian forces, 1 by Cardassian forces, 3 by Romulan forces and 1 by Orion forces), 10 have been sold (5 to Naussican forces and 5 to Private Interests in the Triangle).
 30 are listed in Reserve Fleets, 8 are in service to ranking families in the empire and 44 were converted to ‘G’ models.

 The ‘F’ model, like the older failed ‘D’ model, attempted to mount an aft firing torpedo.
 While unsuccessful, design elements allowed for the introduction of the ‘G’ model in early 2290.
 The ‘G’ introduced a number of features, including a larger computer, cloaking device and vastly enlarged impulse drive.
 These introductions proved extremely popular and plans were drawn up to refit nearly 100 older L-3s to this versions.
 The destruction of Praxis brought the L-3 design to an abrupt halt.
 With the Military budget slashed to nearly nothing, production of the L-3 was halted after only 13 new hulls were built.
 Conversion of older ‘E’ models continued into the later 2290’s, but the L-3s design limits were well established and in 2302, the L-3 was scheduled for retirement.
 Pf the 57 ships fielded (including 13 new builds and 44 converted ‘E’ models) 1 was listed as missing, 3 were destroyed (including 2 in the Praxis disaster), 1 was scrapped (also after the Praxis disaster), 1 was captured by the Romulans, 11 are in reserve fleets and 10 are in service to ranking imperial families.
 30 are still in use as basic training vessels despite their age.
 However, plans to scrap all reserve and training vessels are currently being considered.